osrf/gazebo_design/cloudsim_multiuser/cloudsim_multiuser.md

 - When you want to share your simulation, you "add your friends" to the "machine".
 - When you create a contest, you add entire teams to each competition "machine" (as simple contestant users)
 - When you don't care, nothing is different (you "own" your "machines")
-- The Master admin user (TBD) is always in the list, and therefore he "sees" all machines, all the time.
+- The Master admin user (TBD) is always in the list, and therefore "sees" all machines, all the time.

 ### Requirements